-Then, one night, a family of four appears in Adelaide’s driveway: a beefy father, a slight mother, a teenage daughter and a skinny boy.
-They are wearing red jumpsuits, sandals, tan colored driving gloves on their right hand, and each carries a large, sinister-looking pair of scissors.
+Then, one night, a family of four appears in Adelaide’s driveway: a beefy father, a slight mother, a teenage daughter, and a skinny boy.
+They are wearing red jumpsuits, sandals, tan-colored driving gloves on their right hand, and carry large, sinister-looking pairs of scissors.

 This second family forces their way inside, corner Adelaide and her brood in the living room where just a little bit of light takes the story into a very dark place: The family in the red jumpsuits looks remarkably, unmistakably, uncannily like…

 Indeed they are.
 But something is off.
 The father moves with a lumbering zombie-like quality, groaning and croaking more than talking.
 The son, his face hidden behind an S&M mask, crawls on all fours like a spider.
 The sister moves with silent, robotic qualities, and the mother speaks as if a lifetime of language catches in her throat.
 She tells a tale, a horrific tale of subterranean existence and righteous uprising.

 The Wilsons are not the only family with red-suited doppelgangers—the title Us carries a double meaning—but they are the only family we see that has some success fighting back.
 The violence here is slow—maybe too slow—and favors blunt instruments over gunplay.
 As the fight between the Wilsons and the alternate-Wilsons drags on, the Wilsons become injured.
 They hobble and staggering around, screaming and grunting with primal ferocity, their white and gray clothes drenched in crimson blood until “neither the Plain nor the Star-Bellied Sneetches knew whether this one was that one, or that one was this one, or which one was what one, or what one was who.”